 Pushkin in Eritrea: In the 210 anniversary of the Russian pot Alexander Pushkin's birthday, Eritrea inaugurated a memorial monument to the Russian poet at a square in Asmara, the capital city of Eritrea, which was named after the poet on 28 November 2009.

-The government and PFD officials and some invited members of the Russian Parliament attended the ceremony and the celebration organized in honour of the Russian poet Alexander Pushkin.
+The government and the People's Front for Democracy and Justice (PFDJ) officials and some invited members of the Russian Parliament attended the ceremony and the celebration organized in the honour of the Russian poet Alexander Pushkin.

 Tewolde Kelati, the Administrator of the Central Region in Eritrea said the erection of the full size monument in Eritrea is the first activity of its kind in Africa and the activity would serve to link between the Eritrean and Russian cultures aiming at that Eritrea believes in closer cultural exchange based on equality between the two sides.

 The Eritrean-Russian Cooperation Association has made the necessary contribution to the activities concerning the Pushkin Monument and Pushkin Cultural Centre.

 Elena Drapeko, member of the Russian Parliament spoke on the occasion and said that Pushkin's great artistic works are treasured worldwide.
 She pointed that the poet was proud of his African origin and she expressed her hope that the Monument and Cultural Centre would play due role in enhancing the Eritrean Russian relationship.

 A handful of soil from Pushkin's grave in Mikhailovsky, Russia has placed on the base of the statue and artistic presentations and performances were staged during the inauguration ceremony.

 Pushkin Cultural Center celebrates the role and contribution of the poet in the development of culture, arts and education.